 Donald Trump began his second term as US President in January 2025.
 His credo remains "America first".
 This means that the agenda in the White House is determined by issues that the US government considers to be of central importance to national interests.

-On 9 April, the US administration then announced a 90-day pause in the introduction of additional tariffs, which came into force on the following day and affects 60 countries whose tariffs are higher than the 10% previously set.
-A tariff rate of 10% will apply to all countries during this 90-day period.
-Thereafter, the government will reconsider the introduction of the higher tariffs originally announced.
-The tariffs of 25% on finished cars and metals remain unchanged, although temporary exemptions have also been promised for some manufacturers.
-China now pays a tariff of 145%.
+On April 9, the US administration then announced a 90-day pause in the introduction of additional tariffs, which came into force on the following day and affects 60 countries whose tariffs are higher than the 10% previously set.
+A tariff rate of 10% applies to all countries during this 90-day period.
+On May 23, US President Donald Trump surprisingly announced that the 90-day period would be shortened for the EU until June 1 and that an additional tariff of 50% would apply from then on.
+Two days later, it was back to square one: the date of July 9 will remain (for the time being).
+The government will then reconsider the introduction of the originally announced higher tariffs.
+The tariffs of 25% on finished cars and metals will remain unchanged, although temporary exemptions from car tariffs have also been promised for some manufacturers.

-Further adjustments to the customs rules must be expected at any time and have already been promised for the pharmaceutical industry.
+Further adjustments to customs rules are expected at any time and have already been promised for the pharmaceutical industry.
 For the time being, companies cannot plan ahead.

 What the German economy should prepare for now